 - An ARM usually starts at a lower rate than a fixed-rate mortgage of the same length and that can mean big savings.

-Risks: If rates go up, your ARM payment will jump dramatically.
-So before you choose an ARM, be comfortable with your answers to these questions:
+Risks: If rates increase, your ARM payment will jump dramatically.
+So, before you choose an ARM, be comfortable with your answers to these questions:

-- How much can my monthly payments go up at each adjustment?
+- How much can my monthly payments rise at each adjustment?

-- How soon and how often can my monthly payment go up?
+- How soon and how often can my monthly payment increase?